 How to access Kibana

-After the WaveMaker login, open the Launchpad and click the dial icon located on the top left as shown below.
+- Once you login to WaveMaker, open Launchpad and click Troubleshoot located on the bottom left as shown below.

-In the dial menu, click the "logs" button as shown below.
+- From the Troubleshoot menu, click "Kibana", as shown below.

-To search for logs using Kibana, click on the "Discover" button located in the left navigation bar.
+- To search for logs using Kibana, go to "Discover" located in the left navigation bar.

-- Select Discover from the Kibana and add the Filter by selecting log_file_name as edn-services.
+- Select Discover from the Kibana and add the Filter by selecting log_file_name.keyword as container-services.

 - Below screenshot displays the searched filter results of edn-services.

-UseCaseTwo: Accessing all Microservices log from the Kibana Dashboard.
+Accessing all Microservices log from the Kibana dashboard.